Image-based Geo-localization for Robotics: Are Black-box Vision-Language Models there yet?: Results and Discussions

-As seen in Fig. \ref{fig:fig4}, all three models perform exceptionally well on public datasets, IM2GPS and Tokyo 24/7, compared to non-public datasets, CSN and LZR.
-This discrepancy may stem from data contamination during the training phase, where models might have encountered these public datasets.
+As seen in Fig.\ref{fig:Scenario1-Fig2}, all three models perform significantly better on web scraped or public datasets, IM2GPS and Tokyo 24/7, compared to the non-public datasets, CSN and LZR.
+This discrepancy likely stems from the models training data distribution overleaping with the public data.
 GPT-4v achieving 70\% street-level accuracy for Tokyo 24/7 highlights the models' potential for geo-localization in urban and familiar settings.
-However, the significant drop in performance with the non-public datasets underscores challenges in generalizing to unfamiliar and diverse scenarios.
+However, the significant drop in performance with the non-public datasets underscores challenges in generalizing to unfamiliar locations.
+Fig.\ref{fig:1km_comparison} further supports this observation by showing visually similar images across all four datasets where despite similar visual content only the public dataset images are accurately localized within 1km.
+This further suggests that the performance gap stems not only from visual ambiguity, but may also result from the models' exposure to similar data during training.

-Interestingly, the largest accuracy gains for the non-public datasets occur between the 50 km and 200 km thresholds.
-This behavior reflects the inherent structure of the datasets, where the images share common visual elements that the models successfully utilize to make region- or country-level predictions.
-Beyond the 200 km threshold, accuracy becomes saturated, leaving little room for further improvement.
-While this demonstrates VLMs capability to generalize at coarser scales, it also highlights their limitations as fine-grained geo-locators in their current form.
-Nonetheless, their ability to reliably predict broader regions remains a noteworthy outcome.
+Interestingly, the largest accuracy gains for the non-public datasets occur between the 50km and 200km thresholds.
+This behavior reflects the inherent structure of the datasets, where the images share common visual elements that the models successfully use to make region- or country-level predictions.
+Beyond the 200km threshold, accuracy becomes saturated.
+While this demonstrates VLMs' capability to generalize at coarser scales, it also highlights their limitations as fine-grained geo-locators.